Óscar Denis

 Oscar Denis Sánchez (born 2 October 1946, in Concepción) is a Paraguayan politician and former Vice President.
 He was elected in June 2012.
 Upon his election he was Senator in the Senate of Paraguay.

 Information

 Previously he was the governor of Concepción Department 1993–1998 and a member of the Chamber of Deputies 1998–2003.
 He is a chemist by profession.

 2020 kidnapping

 Denis was kidnapped along with one of his employees, on 9 September 2020 near Concepción, not far from the site where the Paraguayan army had dismantled a Paraguayan People’s Army (EPP) training area a week before.
 On 11 September, it was officially revealed that this organization was responsible for the abductions.
-As of May 2022, Denis remains in captivity.
+As of February 2026, Denis's fate is unknown.